The Camden Choir

 Founded in 1971, the Camden Choir enjoys an excellent reputation, with high standards and a distinctive repertoire.
 We are a small friendly choir that performs three concerts a year — usually in Primrose Hill, but further afield on occasions — and we also present a Christmas concert in aid of charity.
 We aim to combine mainstream works with more unusual and musically challenging pieces by a wide range of composers.

-A highlight of the choir year is the Choir away day — a summer get-together, normally held in July — when we explore different styles of music during an informal weekend in the country.
+A highlight of the choir year is the Choir awayday — a summer get-together, normally held on a Saturday in July — when we explore different styles of music during an informal weekend in the country.